Kreeger Museum: Prints and drawings collection

 The museum has a well documented collection on paper by the artists and sculptors already present in the collection with other works.

 Sculpture Garden

-The Sculpture Garden, an extension of the Museum, expands the outdoor exhibition space and affords visitors additional opportunities to experience art in a natural setting.
-The Sculpture Garden features work by Rainer Lagemann, George Rickey, Lucien Wercollier and notable Washington, DC- area artists Kendall Buster, Carol Brown Goldberg, Dalya Luttwak, and Foon Sham.
+The Sculpture Garden, an extension of the Museum, expands the outdoor exhibition space and features work by Rainer Lagemann, George Rickey, Lucien Wercollier and notable Washington, DC- area artists Kendall Buster, Carol Brown Goldberg, Dalya Luttwak and Foon Sham.

-The Sculpture Terrace features works by Jean Arp, Aristide Maillol, Jacques Lipchitz, Henry Moore, Isamu Noguchi, and Francesco Somaini.
+The Sculpture Terrace features works by Jean Arp, Aristide Maillol, Jacques Lipchitz, Henry Moore, Isamu Noguchi and Francesco Somaini.

 The Reflecting Pool Terrace features Inventions, a series of six large-scale sculptures by John L. Dreyfuss.